kylelk/blink-example/README.md

-An example of how to make an raspberry pi LED blink, Written in Ada.
+An example of how to make an raspberry pi LED blink, Written in the Ada programming language.

 ## building